JacpFX/JacpFX/_includes/main-documentation.md

 <br/>

 ### The @Perspective annotation ###
-The @Perspective annotation provides necessary meta-informations for all classes implementing FXPerspective.
+The @Perspective annotation provides necessary meta-informations for all classes implementing the FXPerspective interface.
 Following attributes describes a JacpFX perspective:

 - name (mandatory): The perspective name
 - id (mandatory): The perspective id